yizhoucc/auditory-foraging-IRC/stocastic-obs/exp4/v5/README.md

 TAKEAWAY:
 Previously: In v0 we observe most are purple while there is not much change in variety of attention.
 On that note, we make the following change.
-Now: Increase temperature to flatter cost more, and increase scaling to discourage purple always.
+Intent: Increase temperature to flatter cost more, and increase scaling to discourage purple always.
+Now: Decresed both to do sanity check.